 2. Get the Best Airfare

-The golden rule on getting the best airfare used to be to book early in the week.
+The golden rule for getting the best airfare used to be to book early in the week.
 This is when airlines often change their fares.
 However, it’s more of a guideline now.
-I still watch fares on Sundays, but I’ve also found low prices on a Thursday.
-To find the best airfare, keep an eye on your route via Google Flights.
-Then look at third party sites, such as Expedia.
+I still watch fares on Sundays, but I’ve also found low prices on Thursdays.
+To find the best airfare, watch your route via Google Flights.
+Then look at third-party sites, such as Expedia.
 And don’t forget to look at the airline’s website as well.
 Periodically I’ll find the best deal directly from the airline.
-If your budget travel dates and/or location are flexible, try Scott’s Cheap Flights.
+If your budget travel dates or location are flexible, try Scott’s Cheap Flights.

 3. Figure Out the Public Transportation System

 If you’re traveling without your car, ground transportation can get expensive.
-You have to factor in taxis or private drivers, car rental, fuel, tolls, parking fees, insurance, etc. A recommended budget travel option is to utilize public transportation.
+You must factor in taxis or private drivers, car rental, fuel, tolls, parking fees, insurance, etc. A recommended budget travel option is to utilize public transportation.
 Most major cities have a bus, train, or tram system.
-This can be a major cost savings.
+This can be a major cost saving.
 Research your destination before you leave and learn how to navigate the public transportation system.

 4. Get Insured

 Travel insurance has saved my bank account on more than one occasion.
 Having travel insurance will ensure your budget travel stays within your limits.
 Whether you have an accident, lose your luggage, miss a flight, or get hospitalized, travel insurance can save you thousands of dollars.
-I once spent USD $80 on travel insurance for a 2 week trip to Greece.
-That $80 saved me $10k due to a 5-day hospitalization while I was there.
-I highly recommend travel insurance and getting any vaccinations recommended for your destination, if outside of your home country.
+I once spent $80 on travel insurance for a two-week trip to Greece.
+That $80 saved me $10k due to a five-day hospitalization while I was there.
+I highly recommend travel insurance and getting any vaccinations recommended for your destination if outside of your home country.

 5. Travel Close to Home

-Travel doesn’t have to be to a far away place.
-Often times we overlook fun activities within a 1-2 hour drive of our home.
+Travel doesn’t have to be to a faraway place.
+Often we overlook fun activities within a 1-2 hour drive of our home.
 This can be one of the best ways to budget travel.
 Do some research to see what people traveling into your area are doing.
 Perhaps there’s a bike path you didn’t know existed, a new art exhibit, or a corn maze you’ve never been to.
-You might just re-discover how fun your own home town is!
+You might just re-discover how fun your hometown is!

-Go experience the world – near or far.
-Use some of these easy budget travel tips and you can travel to places you never thought possible.
+Experience the world – near or far.
+Use some of these budget travel tips to travel to places you never thought possible.
 I visited the Maldives once using some of these tips – it was a dream come true.

 Know what your travel budget is and find a destination that’s the right fit for you!